exapsy/ene/docs/DOCUMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the comprehensive documentation created for the ENE (End-to-End) testing framework CLI.
+This document summarizes the comprehensive documentation created for the ENE (End-to-End) testing framework CLI, including recent improvements to error messages and assertion feedback.

 ## What Was Done